 - 10.5 Conclusions on combined exposure of EMFs and co-exposure to environmental stressor

 10.1 Conclusions on Radio Frequency (RF) fields

-Radio frequency fields (100 kHz - 300 GHz) are for instance generated by mobile telephony and wireless networks.
+Radio frequency fields (100 kHz - 300 GHz) are generated from a large variety of sources such as by broadcasting, mobile telephony and wireless networks.

 10.2 Conclusions on Intermediate Frequency (IF) fields

-Exposure to intermediate frequency fields at the work place is in some cases considerably higher than exposure to the general public.
-However, very little research on intermediate frequency fields and health risks in occupational settings or for the general public has been published and the data are still too limited for an appropriate risk assessment.
+Intermediate frequency (IF) fields (300 Hz – 100 kHz) are generated by sources like computers, induction hotplates, compact fluorescent lamps and anti-theft devices.
+Exposure to IF fields at the work place is in some cases considerably higher than exposure to the general public.
+However, very little research on IF fields and health risks in occupational settings or for the general public has been published and the data are still too limited for an appropriate risk assessment.

-In view of the increasing exposure to intermediate frequency fields at the work place, for instance in shops and certain industries, it is important that research in this area is given priority.
-More...
+In view of the increasing exposure to IF fields at the work place, for instance in shops and certain industries, it is important that research in this area is given priority.

 10.4 Conclusions on static magnetic fields